The team projects are designed to reflect the potential professional environment in which students in finance find themselves after graduation.

 If their yields are very different, this may be indication of something very important in your bond.

 If they are all very close, how would you view the attractiveness of your bond relative to the others?

 Bonds are not just yield comparisons only, remember, you researched the issuer enough to form an opinion on the company’s health and future prospects.

 Integrate this information into your yield comparisons as you make the buy, hold sell recommendation.

 Data and calculations should be in the appendix, and presented in user-friendly form.
 Don't just hit the print button.
 Spend some time making sure that the appendices are properly labeled and that the font is consistent and easy to read.
 Full page graphs and minimizing the white space on pages adds value, the number of pages does not.
 If you want to extract key components of your data and present it as a small table or thumbnail sketch within the body of your paper, it is your choice so long as it improves the presentation.
 This does not relieve you of the need to have the full scope of your quantitative work presented in the appendix.

-Appendices should be consecutively labeled and presented (Appendix A - Yield-to-Maturity, Appendix B - Yield-to-Call, et cetera.)
+Appendices should be consecutively labeled and presented (

 Get an early start, consistent effort and good luck!